 Money blocks are real.
 And at one point or another, most of us have experienced them.
 You might actually read this article and as a result of learning about these blocks have an ah-ha moment and tell yourself, This why I'm broke!
 This is because it can be really hard to realize that it's a money block that's keeping you broke.

-Most people just assume that to stop being broke you need to change your financial habits but there's more to it than just that.
-That's why it's important to learn about these blocks and how they could be impacting you.
+Most people just assume that to stop being broke, you need to change your financial habits, but there's more to it than just that.
+That's why it's important to learn what these blocks are and how to remove money blocks.

-Here are 5 money blocks you can identify and work on breaking through to achieve financial success:
+Here are 7 money blocks you can identify and work on breaking through to achieve financial success.

 1. Money blocks related to your limiting beliefs